mhmmdq/totalery-technical-challenge/README.md

 # custom plugin for using listdom for search in categories

-`A plugin to use the listdom features to create a shortcut in WordPress to search categories`
+`A plugin to use the listdom features to modify the functionality of the listdom plugin to search for categories`